cyber-sushi/makima/README.md

 Makima is a daemon for Linux to remap keyboards, mice, controllers and tablets.\
 It works on Wayland, X11 and even tty, as it relies on the `evdev` kernel interface.\
-Previously only a controller daemon, the scope has now been expanded because I had nothing better to do.
+Previously only a controller daemon, its scope has now been expanded because I had nothing better to do.

 ## Features
 - Remap keys, buttons or entire combinations to other keys, sequences or shell commands using simple TOML config files, one for each different device.